 Now it was time for the mortar between the bricks.
 All you need is an inexpensive mortar mix, water and a large pail for mixing.
 For applying the mortar, you need a grout bag and tuck pointing tool (optional).

-I started this process.
-When I mixed the mortar more on the thin side – kind of like toothpaste but maybe even a little thinner, it flowed out of the grout bag real nice and easy and made quick work out of filling the spaces between the bricks.
-I used the tuck pointing tool to smooth out the mortar so it looked real nice and neat…….too neat…so I switched to my finger instead so it looked more authentically old.
+I started this process by mixing up some mortar on the thin side.
+It was about the consistency of toothpaste.
+This was the best consistency because it flowed out of the grout bag real nice and easy.
+I made quick work out of filling the spaces between the bricks.
+Then, I used the tuck pointing tool to smooth out the mortar so it looked real nice and neat…….too neat.
+I had to switch to use my finger instead so it looked more authentically old.

 A couple of times that I mixed up the mortar, it was too thick which made the job much more difficult.
 Once you get the consistency just right it really works well.